-Work with Yamhill County and the Oregon SHPO to list the following buildings to the National Register of Historic Places.
-Conduct preliminary outreach with both parties to gauge interest and evaluate the potential for listing with the SHPO.
+Work with Yamhill County to list the following buildings to the National Register of Historic Places.

 - 536 NE 5th St (Yamhill County Law Library).
 Currently classified as "Distinctive" in the Historic Resource Inventory and listed as A728. - 434 NE Evans St (Yamhill County).
 Currently classified as "Distinctive" in the Historic Resource Inventory and listed as A723.